 36. Yen Ben Lemon

-The Yen Ben Lemon tree grows up to 10 feet high.
-Some trees have been known to grow taller.
-These trees produce in Autumn and Winter and are harvested two times per year.
-They are smooth with a very thick skin.
+The Yen Ben Lemon tree grows up to 10 feet high and produces lemons in the fall and winter.
+They are smooth with very thick skin.